zitadel/zitadel/docs/docs/guides/integrate/external-audit-log.md

 This approach is limited to self-hosted deployments using CockroachDB and requires expertise in managing the database and CDC configuration.

-#### Sending events to Google Big Query
+#### Sending events to Google Cloud Storage

-This example will show you how you can utilize CDC for sending all ZITADEL events to Google Big Query.
+This example will show you how you can utilize CDC for sending all ZITADEL events to Google Cloud Storage.
 For a detailed description please read the [Get Started Guide](https://www.cockroachlabs.com/docs/v23.2/create-and-configure-changefeeds) and [Cloud Storage Authentication](https://www.cockroachlabs.com/docs/v23.2/cloud-storage-authentication?filters=gcs#set-up-google-cloud-storage-assume-role) from Cockroach.

 You will need a Google Cloud Storage Bucket and a service account.